Licensing Basics

 - How copyright and contract law form the foundation of licensing agreements.

-- The difference between various types of licenses, including end-user and site agreements.
+- The difference between types of licenses, including end-user and site agreements.

 - The core components of licensing agreements and their impact on library operations.